 - Students must be 5 years of age by Sept.
 1st of the academic year for which they are registering, so that applies not only to Fall semester, but to Spring as well (see FAQ section below).
 A waiver is available, by request, for students turning age 5 by Dec.
 1st of the academic year.

-- Students may not be enrolled in any public school, including online public academies (except for the Berrien Springs Virtual Academy).
-This program serves strictly homeschooled students.(see FAQ's).
+- Students may not be enrolled full-time in any public school, including online public academies (except for the Berrien Springs Virtual Academy).

 - Online registration is required for every student, every semester.
-A copy of each student's birth certificate is only required when registering for the first time.
+A copy of each student's birth certificate is required when registering for the first time, along with the Special Services form specifying if special education or therapy services were provided to the student in the past and if so, if the parent desires to continue or discontinue.
 We do not require SS# or vaccination records.

-- Students must maintain weekly contact with their mentor teacher and participation in online components that correspond to community project based learning classes on their schedules.
+- Students must maintain weekly contact with their mentor teacher to verify project-based learning in all partnership classes.

 Mentor Teacher Requirement:

-To comply with state requirements and keep our program alive and well, we require weekly certified teacher (mentor teachers) contact with every student.
-Homeschool, family friendly certified teachers (mostly Partnership parents and community class teachers!) will be assigned to each partnership family to establish once a week, 2-way communication via phone, email, text or community class site visits with each student.
+To comply with state requirements and keep our program alive and well, we require weekly certified teacher (mentor teachers) contact with every student (except public school on-campus students).
+Certified teachers (mostly Partnership parents and community class teachers!) will be assigned to each partnership family to establish once a week, 2-way communication via phone, email, text or community class site visits with each student.
 Be assured, these teachers will understand their role as simply a point of service for any instructional issues or help that a certified teacher may offer.
 Mentor teachers will not inquire about any of your classes or schooling other than those electives you have signed up for with the Partnership.
-They will have nothing to do with your regular homeschool curricula or activities.
 Even though communication has to be between the mentor teacher and student, of course that can and should take place in the presence of parents when at all possible.
-The mentor teacher's job is to record that weekly contact (how are your classes going, what have you learned? etc.) has been made.
-The teachers will report to Sharon Haynes if there are any issues that arise such as poor attendance.
+The mentor teacher's job is to record that weekly contact is date-stamped and that project-based learning is ongoing.
+The teachers will report to the Program Director if there are any issues that arise such as poor attendance.
 They will also be aware of our attendance policy that all families agreed to at registration; the expectation that students attend at least 80% of classes for which they have registered.
 They will understand the occasional illness or missed class due to a field trip.

 Summary: Program Compliance: